 When you arrive in the harbor, you should be able to find a car and a driver for around 530,000 IDR (or $40 USD).

-You should be able to rent a motor bike for around 70,000 IDR (or $5 USD) for the entire day.
+You should be able to rent a motorbike for around 100,000 IDR (or $7 USD) for the entire day.

 And if you’re wondering if walking around the island is an option, the answer is no. You won’t get very far on Nusa Penida by foot because the landscape is simply too unforgiving, and the island is much too large.